strawdynamics/drift/CONTRIBUTING.md

 Once you're configured, building the JavaScript from the command line is easy:

 ```
-gulp            # build Drift from source
+npm run build			# build Drift from source
-gulp watch      # watch for changes and build automatically, testing with PhantomJS
+npm run build:watch     # watch for changes and build automatically
-gulp test-local # run the test against local browsers only (Chrome, Safari, Firefox)
+npm run test:watch 		# watch for changes and test automatically
-gulp test-full  # run the test suite against all supported browsers (using SauceLabs)
+npm run test:local 		# run the test against local browsers only (Chrome, Safari, Firefox)
 ```

-Please note: in order to run tests in-browser (with `gulp test-local`), Chrome and Firefox should be installed locally.
-If you want to run `gulp test-full`, `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` must be defined in your shell.
+Please note: in order to run tests in-browser (with `npm run test:local`), Chrome and Firefox should be installed locally.

 ### Cutting a release